Towards biologically plausible Dreaming and Planning in recurrent spiking networks: Conclusion

 \section{Conclusion}

 We presented a two-module spiking network, capable of performing two alternative versions of model-based biologically plausible reinforcement learning: "dreaming" and "planning".
 We demonstrate that the simulated world observation produced by the model-network, provide valuable data for the agent-network to improve its policy, significantly reducing the necessary number of interactions with the real environment.
 A major goal of our model, is to achieve a high level of biological plausibility.
 For this reason, we propose plasticity learning rules that are local in space and time.
 This is a major requirement in biology, since synapses have only access to local information (e.g., the activities of the pre- and post-synaptic neuron and the reward at that time).
 Moreover, this allows for an online training of our networks.
 Usually, training the world-model requires the storage of an agent's experiences \cite{ye2021mastering,abbeel2006using,schrittwieser2020mastering,ha2018recurrent,kaiser2019model,hafner2020mastering} to offline learn the model.
 Besides being implausible, storage of long sequences is highly problematic on neuromorphic and FPGA platforms, where memory resources are scarce, and are in general dedicated to the storage of the synapses describing the model.
 The storage of a temporal sequence would require an order $O(T)$ memory (where T is the number of temporal steps), hence saturating the available memory.
 A typical solution is to store externally the temporal sequences, but that would imply a latency of order $O(T)$ since the available bandwidth for memory access is much lower than the one used to exchange signals internal to the network.
 In our case, the possibility to learn online, makes it unnecessary to store any information on the agent's experience.
 We observe an interesting tradeoff between "dreaming" and "planning".
 Dreaming, simulates long sequences in the model-based simulated environment.
 Usually, this approach is not efficient because of the large compounding errors, but it can be comfortably performed offline.
 On the other hand, planning simulates shorter sequences, but requires computation online, while the network is already performing the task.
 The comparability of performances for planning and dreaming (for the same amount of simulated generated data) underlines the importance of the "dreaming" learning phase in biological and artificial intelligence.
 Our model provides a proof of concept that even small and cheap networks with online learning rule can learn and exploit world models to boost learning.
 Our work is a step forward, towards building efficient neuromorphic systems for autonomous robots, to efficiently learn in a real world environment.
 "Dreaming" intervenes when the robot is no longer able to explore the environment (it is not accessible anymore, the robot is low energy).
-In this condition, the robot optimizes learning by reasoning in its own mind.
-These approaches are of great relevance when the acquisition from the environment is slow, expensive (robotics) or unsafe (autonomous driving).
+These methods are highly significant when obtaining data from the environment is slow, costly (in the case of robotics) or risky (in the case of autonomous driving).